All Episodes

 And if you make that all lives matter, you are a racist.

-Stacey Patton, senior enterprise reporter for the Chronicle of Higher Education, adjunct professor of American history at American University, says black America.
+Stacey Patton, senior enterprise reporter for the Chronicle of Higher Education, adjunct professor of American history at American University, says black America, she's upset that the families of the nine dead parishioners forgave Dylan Roof.

-She's livid that the forgiveness was offered, which means she just doesn't understand Christianity.
+She's livid that the forgiveness was offered, which means she doesn't understand Christian yet.

 And obviously, Stacey Patton has no clue.